Kuala Lumpur International Airport: KL City Air Terminal

 KL City Air Terminal, sometimes known as Kuala Lumpur City Air Terminal or KL CAT, located at KL Sentral, is a virtual extension of KL International Airport where city check-in services are provided.
 KL City Air Terminal is recognised by the International Air Transport Association (IATA) and carries the IATA designation XKL.
-Currently there are only three airlines providing city check-in services, they are Cathay Pacific, Malaysia Airlines and Malindo Air.
+Currently there are only two airlines providing city check-in services: Malaysia Airlines and Batik Air Malaysia.

-KLIA Terminal 2 (Formerly known as KLIA2)
+KLIA Terminal 2 (formerly known as KLIA2)

-Built at approximately RM4 billion, it is the largest purpose-built terminal optimised for low-cost carriers in response to the exponential growth of low-cost travel in the region.
+Built at a cost of approximately RM4 billion, it is the largest purpose-built terminal optimised for low-cost carriers, like AirAsia in response to the exponential growth of low-cost travel in the region.
 It was built to replace the previous Low Cost Carrier Terminal (LCCT).
-KLIA2 began its operations on 2 May 2014, and all flight operations at LCCT were moved to KLIA2 by 9 May 2014.
+KLIA T2 began its operations on 2 May 2014, and all flight operations at LCCT were moved to KLIA T2 by 9 May 2014.

-As part of its development, a third runway (Runway 15/33) and a new air traffic control tower (Tower West) were built to support its operation. klia2 has an initial capacity of 45 million passengers per year.
+As part of its development, a third runway (Runway 15/33) and a new air traffic control tower (Tower West) were built to support its operation.
+KLIA T2 has an initial capacity of 45 million passengers per year.
 The terminal has a built-up area of 257,845 sqm with 68 departure gates, 10 remote stands, 80 aerobridges, includes a retail space of 32,000 sqm to accommodate a total of 220 retail outlets.
-The main terminal building of klia2 is connected with its satellite piers with a skybridge, making it the first airport in Asia with such facility. klia2 is certified with Leadership in Energy & Environmental Design (LEED).
+The main terminal building of KLIA T2 is connected with its satellite piers with a skybridge, making it the first airport in Asia with such facility.
+KLIA T2 is certified with Leadership in Energy & Environmental Design (LEED).

 Check-in counters are divided into 8 rows located in 4 islands, each row identified by the letters S – Z. Boarding gates are located in 5 piers, indicated by the letters J and K for domestic flights, and L, P and Q for international flights.
 Piers J, K and L are connected directly to the main terminal building, while Piers P and Q are accessible via the skybridge.
 Piers K and L are physically the same pier and share the same gates, but with waiting lounges on different levels (Level 1A for K and Level 2 for L).
 For international flights, the access door from Pier K is sealed off, while for domestic flights, the access door from Pier L is sealed off instead.

 At present, inter-terminal connection is provided on the landside at Gateway@klia2 complex and there are provisions for future airside inter-terminal connection.